 Differences Between Linux vs Solaris

 Linux is an open-source operating system.
 Linux is not a program.
 It is an interface between software and hardware.
 Linux is one of the best software that provides high stability and dependency.
-Linux is free and easily available as it is platform-independent.
-Solaris is an operating system based on UNIX OS.
-Solaris was written in C and C++ language.
-Solaris has supported the SPARC and Power PC platforms.
-Solaris was created with the concept of open source and incorporated the source code, including libraries, commands, and kernel.
+Linux is free and readily available as it is platform-independent.
+Solaris is an operating system based on UNIX.
+The creators wrote Solaris, an OS, in C and C++ languages.
+Solaris supports SPARC and Power PC platforms.
+Its developers built Solaris with the concept of open source, and they integrated the source code, libraries, commands, and kernel.

 Linux

-- Linux was developed by Linus Torvalds and released in the year 1991.
-In Linux, new changes like upgrading of components, modifications, configuring the components are really easy without creating any problems with existing components.
+- Linus Torvalds developed Linux and released it in 1991.
+In Linux, new changes like upgrading components, modifications, and configuring the features are easy without creating problems with existing members.

-- The terminology of Linux consists of a bootloader, Init-program, Kernel, system library, system utility.
-Linux has a wide range of distributions, which are: 1.
+- The terminology of Linux consists of a bootloader, Init-program, Kernel, system library, and system utility.
+Linux has a wide range of distributions: 1.
 Ubuntu Linux 2.
 Linux Mint 3.
 Arch Linux 4.
 Deepin 5.
 Fedora 6.
 Debian 7.
 Opens Use.

 - Each distribution is different and has different interfaces to each other.
 One can choose distribution depending upon their requirements.
-Linux architecture mainly divided into two parts or layers that is Kernel Layer and the User layer.
-The kernel layer consists of interface, kernel code, board support package.
+Linux architecture is divided into two parts or layers: The kernel Layer and the User layer.
+The kernel layer comprises the interface, kernel code, and board support package.

 Solaris

 - Solaris was initially created by Sun Microsystems and released in the year 1992.
-Solaris has initially licensed software and needs to obtain the licenses to install in machines.
-After Oracle acquired sun microsystems in 2010, it renamed to Oracle Solaris.
+Solaris has originally licensed software and needs to obtain the licenses to install it in machines.
+After Oracle acquired sun microsystems in 2010, it was renamed Oracle Solaris.
 Oracle discontinues the open-source Solaris.

-- Oracle is providing 90 days free trial version of the software to use.
-To continue with the software after a free trial day’s period, we would have to purchase the license from Oracle to use Solaris as a development platform.
+- Oracle is providing a 90-day free trial version of the software to use.
+To continue with the software after a free trial day period, we would have to purchase the license from Oracle to use Solaris as a development platform.

-- Oracle has released Solaris with new features and enhancements over the years, like service management facility, kernel zones, and other services.
-Oracle Solaris considered as easy to update the cloud installations, and it has been used for legacy applications on the cloud environment by providing the foremost security and performance.
+- Oracle has released Solaris with new features and enhancements over the years, like a service management facility, kernel zones, and other services.
+Oracle Solaris is a great choice for updating cloud installations due to its advanced virtualization, networking, and security features.
+Many organizations choose to use Solaris to host legacy applications in cloud environments to ensure optimal security and performance.

 Head to Head Comparison Between Linux and Solaris (Infographics)